Scots College (Rome): Alumni

-The careers of some of the early students at the college demonstrate the opportunities available to educated Scottish Catholics on the continent in the 17th century.
+The careers of some of the first students at the college demonstrate the opportunities available to educated Scottish Catholics on the continent in the 17th century.
 Former students Robert Phillip, later joined the French Oratory, and William Thomson, later a Franciscan, were confessors to Henrietta Maria of France.
-Another George Strachan of the Mearns became a Humanist scholar, Orientalist and traveller.
+Another, George Strachan of the Mearns became a Humanist scholar, Orientalist and traveller.
 Daniel Colville became a notable linguist and librarian at El Escorial.
 George Conn, who arrived in 1619 and left in the same year, later became a Franciscan, canon of San Lorenzo in Damaso, secretary to Cardinal Francesco Barberini and honorary chamberlain of Pope Urban VIII.
 Conn also acted as papal agent at the court of Queen Henrietta Maria.
 Thomas Chalmers, a student from 1630 to 1637, was almoner to Cardinals Richelieu and Mazarin.

-William Ballantine, a student from 1641 to 1646, was named the first Prefect of the Scottish Mission in 1653 and was imprisoned in London for two years by order of Oliver Cromwell.
+The college also produced many notable missionaries for Scotland.
+William Ballantine, student from 1641–46, was named the first Prefect of the Scottish Mission in 1653 and was imprisoned in London for two years by order of Oliver Cromwell.
 Ballantine was later succeeded by another former student of the college, Alexander Dunbar Winchester.
 During the fabricated Popish Plot, which gripped the kingdoms of England and Scotland, Alexander Lumsden, a former student of the college and Dominican Friar, was condemned to death in London.
 He was later acquitted on the grounds of his nationality and could not be said to have "acted as a priest in England" within the meaning of the Jesuits, etc. Act 1584.
 John Paul Jameson (c.
 1659–1700) was a priest and antiquarian who studied at the college in the latter half of the seventeenth century.

 Charles Erskine was educated at the college under the protection of Henry Benedict Stuart from 1748 until 1753.
 Erskine became a papal diplomat and was named Cardinal in 1801.
 Walter Lovi (1796–1878) was a priest and architect active in the mid-nineteenth century who studied at the college from 1823 until 1825.

 In the late nineteenth and twentieth centuries there were several notable students.
 Frederick Rolfe (1860–1913), better known as Baron Corvo; a writer, artist, photographer and eccentric, was expelled from the college without receiving ordination.
 Canon John Gray (1866–1934), English poet and founding parish priest of St Peter's Morningside Edinburgh, studied at the college from 1898 until 1901.
 Adrian Fortescue (1874–1923), priest and polymath, studied at the college from 1891 until 1894.
 George Thompson (1928–2016) entered the college in the 1950s and left without completing his studies.
 He later became a teacher and then a Scottish National Party politician and Member of Parliament.
 Later he resumed studies for the priesthood at St John's Seminary, Wonersh and was ordained in 1989.
 Paul Laverty (born 1957), a screenwriter and lawyer, studied for priesthood but did not continue to ordination and obtained a degree in philosophy from the Pontifical Gregorian University.